TOAST-DOCS/TOAST-Cloud/en/toast-sdk/getting-started-unity.md

 ## iOS Build Setup

 ### Modify Xcode Build Settings
-* To use TOAST SDK in iOS, add settings as below in Xcode.
+* To use NHN Cloud SDK in iOS, add settings as below in Xcode.

 #### Other Linker Flag option
 * Add **-ObjC**, **-lc++**  to Other Linker Flag option.